VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 MiniGUI introduced some new APIs for GPU integration:

-- `GetVideoHandle` gets the video handle which corresponds to the given device context.
-By using the video handle returned by this function, you can call `drmGetDeviceFD` to get the DRI device file descriptor opened by MiniGUI DRM engine.
+- `GetVideoHandle` gets the handle of the video engine which corresponds to the given device context.
+By using the video engine handle returned by this function, you can call `drmGetDeviceFD` to get the DRI device file descriptor opened by MiniGUI DRM engine.
 - `drmGetDeviceFD` returns the DRI device file descriptor opened by MiniGUI DRM engine.
 - `drmGetSurfaceInfo` returns the DRM surface information from a specific